SiddharthKrishna1/Ratefluencer/README.md

 ## Notes

-This prototype generates a complete AI reel production package, animated preview, and downloadable MP4 video.
-The MP4 is rendered from the generated scene plan and subtitles.
+This prototype generates a complete AI reel production package, animated preview, and downloadable MP4 video with voiceover.
+The MP4 is rendered from the generated scene plan, subtitles, and Windows text-to-speech audio.
 The generated B-roll prompts, voiceover script, subtitle lines, and thumbnail prompt can also be passed into video, voice, and image generation tools such as Runway, Veo, ElevenLabs, or other media APIs.

 ## Future Enhancements

-- Text-to-speech voiceover export
+- Premium AI voice options through ElevenLabs, OpenAI TTS, or similar providers
 - Auto-generated subtitle files
 - AI thumbnail image generation
 - Direct publishing scheduler